AdobeDocs/experience-manager-cloud-service.en/help/journey-migration/implementation.md

 * Total amount of time taken for [extraction](/help/journey-migration/content-transfer-tool/using-content-transfer-tool/extracting-content.md)
 * Total amount of time taken for [ingestion](/help/journey-migration/content-transfer-tool/using-content-transfer-tool/ingesting-content.md)
-* Total amount of time taken for top up [extraction](/help/journey-migration/content-transfer-tool/using-content-transfer-tool/extracting-content.md#top-up-extraction-process)
+* Total amount of time taken for top-up [extraction](/help/journey-migration/content-transfer-tool/using-content-transfer-tool/extracting-content.md#top-up-extraction-process)
-* Total amount of time taken for top up [ingestion](/help/journey-migration/content-transfer-tool/using-content-transfer-tool/ingesting-content.md#top-up-ingestion-process)
+* Total amount of time taken for top-up [ingestion](/help/journey-migration/content-transfer-tool/using-content-transfer-tool/ingesting-content.md#top-up-ingestion-process)

-One more important datapoint is the amount of time it takes to complete the [user mapping](/help/journey-migration/content-transfer-tool/user-mapping-tool/overview-user-mapping-tool.md) (if this is coupled with the content migration).
+One more important datapoint is the amount of time it takes to complete the [user mapping](/help/journey-migration/content-transfer-tool/user-mapping-tool/overview-user-mapping-tool.md), if this is coupled with the content migration.
 You can take this data point into consideration for more realistic estimates, since it will be added to the overall extraction timeline and it may not be required to run it during top-ups.

 These data points can also help you [Establish KPI's](/help/journey-migration/readiness.md#establish-kpis) and other migration related tasks.